 Meetings Inactive Users

-Provides details about users who haven’t hosted or attended meetings within the selected date range.
+This report provides detail about users who haven’t hosted or attended meetings within the selected date range.

 Column Name